-Lisa Lilienfield, M.D., is board-certified in family medicine and is a member of the American Academy of Medical Acupuncture.
+Lisa Lilienfield, MD, is board-certified in family medicine and is a member of the American Academy of Medical Acupuncture.
 Dr. Lilienfield also serves as a Clinical Assistant Professor at Georgetown University School of Medicine’s Department of Community and Family Medicine.

-“My goal is to help my patients get well by finding a balance in life — not just physically, but in mind, body and spirit.
+In Dr. Lisa’s words, “My goal is to help my patients get well by finding a balance in life — not just physically, but in mind, body and spirit.
 I look at each patient’s medical history, family history, medications, sleep problems, adrenal and other endocrine problems.
 We do a thorough workup and develop a treatment plan.
 Sometimes relatively simple changes can radically improve a patient’s health!”

 Dr. Lilienfield’s approach to care comes from a Functional Medicine (FM) perspective, treating the “whole person,” not just her patient’s symptoms.
 Each new patient visit starts with a look back in time to find stressors or traumas that may be contributing to his or her health condition.